Mark Richt: Florida State (1990–2000)

 After one year at East Carolina, Bowden brought Richt back to Florida State to serve as the Seminoles' quarterbacks coach.
 Richt was promoted to offensive coordinator in 1994 upon the departure of Brad Scott.
 Under Richt, Florida State had one of college football's most explosive offenses.
 In his seven years as offensive coordinator, the Seminoles ranked in the nation's top five scoring offenses for five seasons, they were top twelve in total offense for five seasons, and top twelve in passing offense for five seasons.
 Richt coached two Heisman Trophy winning quarterbacks: Charlie Ward and Chris Weinke.
-Richt coached a total of six FSU quarterbacks to the NFL, including Ward, Weinke, Brad Johnson (Tampa Bay Buccaneers), Danny Kanell (New York Giants), Danny McManus (Kansas City Chiefs) and Peter Tom Willis (Chicago Bears).
+Richt coached a total of five FSU quarterbacks to the NFL, including Weinke, Brad Johnson (Tampa Bay Buccaneers), Danny Kanell (New York Giants), Danny McManus (Kansas City Chiefs) and Peter Tom Willis (Chicago Bears).
 During this period, FSU won seven consecutive ACC titles and two national championships (1993 and 1999).